 This is how it works: You are three blocks away and smell green chiles.
 It’s like a green chile truck has crashed somewhere nearby.
 You walk toward the ginormous rotating roaster thing.
 A kind man puts an absurd amount of chiles in a plastic bag and you pay him.
 You then go home and eat all the chiles as soon as possible.

-Preferably in these enchiladas.
+Preferably in these Vegetarian Green Chile Enchiladas.

 1) Preheat oven to 350 degrees F. Add salsa ingredients except garlic, limes, and cilantro to a baking sheet.
 Drizzle all ingredients with olive oil and sprinkle with salt.